 Having such allegations in your record does mean, however, that the spouse alleging the bad faith marriage will, practically speaking, not be able to provide any support for your application for permanent residence.
-Any such support would contradict what he or she swore was true in the petition for divorce.
+Any such support would contradict what that person swore was true in the petition for divorce.

-If you finalize your divorce while you're still a conditional resident, but still want a green card, you must submit to USCIS not only Form I-751, but a request for waiver of the usual requirement that you and your U.S. spouse file the I-751 jointly, with both your signatures.
+If you finalize your divorce to a U.S. citizen while you're still a conditional resident, but still want a green card, you must submit to USCIS not only Form I-751, but a request for waiver of the usual requirement that you and your U.S. spouse file the I-751 jointly, with both signatures.
 This allows you to request that USCIS make your conditional residence into permanent residence without the support of your U.S. spouse.

 You must accompany this request with the divorce decree or settlement, proof that the marriage was entered into in good faith, and a statement as to why you got divorced.
 (See Divorce and Your Conditional Residence Status: How to File a Divorce Waiver with Form I-751.)

 Proof that the marriage was entered into in good faith (rather than fraudulently) is crucial to receiving USCIS approval of your permanent residence.
-What’s more, because USCIS has discretion about whether or not to approve the I-751 waiver (in other words, the agency is not legally obligated to grant it), you may have to show more than good faith upon entry to the marriage, but also demonstrate that it wasn’t your (the non-citizen’s) fault that the marriage failed.
+What's more, because USCIS has discretion about whether or not to approve the I-751 waiver (in other words, the agency is not legally obligated to grant it), you might have to show not only good faith upon entry to the marriage, but also that it wasn't your (the non-citizen's) fault that the marriage failed.